 As a bonus, today’s “Yudofu” lunch was originally created by the Buddhist monks from this very special temple.
 After our historic lunch, our next stop is a genuine Japanese Sake Brewery, where we will meet the sake sommelier and learn all there is to know about Japan’s national drink.
 You’ll get to try flavours of sake you may never have experienced before.
 By the end of our experience, you will be able to find your favourite type of sake, confidently order at a restaurant or bar, or impress your friends by explaining different variations and characters of sake.

 You may need an afternoon nap after sampling the delicious sake, so let’s return to our hotel for some free time, or visit one of the many attractions Kyoto has to offer before we meet for our final dinner together.

 Tonight is an extra special treat, and always a genuine highlight for every one of our guests.

+You will be treated to a Kyoto’s signature “Kaiseki” multi-course cuisine.
 “Kaiseki” is a highly elaborate and beautifully presented multi-course meal of seasonal dishes prepared with local ingredients using various cooking methods.
 The presentation of each dish is truly spectacular, offering a very unique Kyoto culinary experience.

 There are no activities planned for today, so feel free to depart the hotel at any time.
 Check out is 10am, however if you’re departing later, we are happy to arrange luggage storage for you at the hotel.
 Your Tour Manager will be delighted to help plan your post-tour itinerary or advise you on your onward journey.